Chart Color Schemes

 Westcourt features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households constitute 48.3% of all households, including 12.6% couples with children, 22.1% couples without children, and 12.5% single parent families.
-Non-family households comprise the remaining 51.7%, with lone person households at 44.5% and group households making up 7.1%.
-The median household size is 2.0 people, smaller than the Rest of Qld average of 2.5.
+Family households constitute 48.3 percent of all households, including 12.6 percent couples with children, 22.1 percent couples without children, and 12.5 percent single parent families.
+Non-family households account for the remaining 51.7 percent, with lone person households at 44.5 percent and group households comprising 7.1 percent of the total.
+The median household size is 2.0 people, which is smaller than the Regional Queensland average of 2.5.

 Frequently Asked Questions - Households